 One of the few remaining old-style Hollywood restaurants, Musso and Frank Grill is famed for their martinis.
-Seats at the bar are recommended if you're dining alone - or for a private tete-a-tete, sit in of the red-leather-upholstered mahogany booths.
-Waiters here still wear ties and red jackets, their attire as old-fashioned as their menu, which boasts items that have long disappeared from other restaurant's offerings, such as stuffed celery appetizers and Jell-O for dessert.
+Seats at the bar are recommended if you're dining alone, but the leather-upholstered mahogany booths are great for a private tete-a-tete.
+Waiters here still wear ties and red jackets, and the menu is as old-fashioned as their attire, boasting items such as stuffed celery appetizers and Jell-O for dessert.

 Hollywood Wax Museum

-They feature over 300 lifelike figures made from wax and painstakingly fitted with makeup, hair, and costumes, displayed in settings from their most famous performances.
-New celebrities are added regularly at the Hollywood Wax Museum, and each one may take months to create.
+Like Madame Tussauds, the Hollywood Wax Museum features over 300 lifelike figures made from wax and painstakingly fitted with makeup, hair, and costumes and arranged in settings from their most famous performances.
+New celebrities are added regularly at the Hollywood Wax Museum, but each one may take months to create.